kartonfarkas/api_docs/source/suite/emails/email_data.rst

      -
    * - fromemail
      - string
-     - Address the email shows as being sent from.
+     - Address the email shows as being sent from
      -
    * - fromname
      - string